famassar/zabbix_agent_template_sysctl/README.md

 This is a simple template with LLD for classical agent.
 Tested on Zabbix 6.0 and 6.2

 Use:
-1) copy the systemd.conf file in the agent include directory and restart zabbix agent.
+1) copy the sysctlcheck.conf file in the agent include directory and restart zabbix agent.
 Include directory can be found with: grep -i include /etc/zabbix/zabbix_agentd.conf
 2) Import the zabbix_template_sysctl_services.yaml template
 3) set up the macro {$SYSTEMD.NAME.SERVICE.MATCHES} with the name of the services you want to monitor.